Talakadu: Talakadu Today

 This sleepy little town is at the epicenter of some of the latest advances in horticulture and wine making.
 Often referred to as Bangalore's Gourmet Valley by name Cauvery Valley, it is still a secret many chefs choose not to share.
 Fine wines, exotic Zero Pesticide fresh produce, artisan cheese and diverse culinary experiences are changing this once sleepy hamlet.
-Many eco-sustainable resorts like Chukkimane have been offering a pleasant weekend stay near to Talakadu.